Ravensbourne College of Art (1982-1983)

 Kent Institute of Art & Design (1998-2000)

 I am a Digital Photomontage Artist, using my own digital photographs to create original digital fine art prints.
-I have spent many years developing my own unique style and technique, and regardless of subject matter, my work always involves multiple layers, textures and subtle colours.
+I have spent many years developing my own unique style and technique, and regardless of subject matter, my work always involves multiple layers and textures.

-I particularly like incorporating photographs of old worn or decaying surfaces – to create something visually appealing from things that are not usually perceived as being conventionally `beautiful’ or `attractive’.
+I particularly like incorporating photographs of old worn or decaying surfaces – to create something visually appealing from things that are not usually perceived as being conventionally 'beautiful’ or 'attractive’.
+I also use textures created using gesso, paint, ink, collage or a mixture of these, photographed and added to the mix for a more 'painterly' feel.

-All the elements used in my photomontage images are taken from my own photographic collection to ensure that the artwork is totally original.
+All the elements used in my digital prints are taken from my own photographic collection to ensure that the artwork is totally original.

 What is Digital Photomontage?